rage/cyber-security-base-19/data/module-1/part-1/2-why.md

 Attacks can result in much mayhem and harm with significant monetary losses, but the business impact of a security breach can be difficult to tell.
 This is an area where it is hard to reach definitive and representative figures or findings.
-At least one study, however, from [Oxford Economics](https://www.oxfordeconomics.com/my-oxford/projects/276032), provides a set of findings based on surveys and case studies.
+At least one study, however, from [Oxford Economics](https://www.oxfordeconomics.com/my-oxford/projects/276032) (the PDF is obtainable via [wayback machine](https://web.archive.org/web/20210121202944/https://www.oxfordeconomics.com/my-oxford/projects/276032)), provides a set of findings based on surveys and case studies.
 Those findings show that cyber attacks do indeed result in major business impact on victims.